 Download SUNDIALS Software

-Our latest release, v5.0.0-dev.1, is a beta release of the next major SUNDIALS version and offers a preview of what is to come in SUNDIALS.
+Our latest release, v5.0.0-dev.2, is a beta release of the next major SUNDIALS version and offers a preview of what is to come in SUNDIALS.
 The release includes new Fortran 2003 interface modules that provide Fortran users access to most of the SUNDIALS C API including the CVODE, ARKode, IDA, and KINSOL packages.
-The release also includes new linear solver interface functions, ARKLsLinSysFn and CVLsLinSysFn, which can be used as alternative methods for evaluating matrices for the linear systems M - gamma J and I - gamma J respectively, a new N_Vector implementation, NVECTOR_MPIPLUSX, which supports the MPI+X paradigm where X is a type of on-node parallelism such as CUDA, and several other improvements and bug fixes.
+The release also includes new linear solver interface functions, ARKLsLinSysFn and CVLsLinSysFn, which can be used as alternative methods for evaluating matrices for the linear systems M - gamma J and I - gamma J respectively, a new N_Vector implementation, NVECTOR_MPIPLUSX, which supports the MPI+X paradigm where X is a type of on-node parallelism such as CUDA, a new SUNLinearSolver module, SUNLinSol_cuSolverSp_batchQR, for solving block diagonal linear systems on the GPU, and several other improvements and bug fixes.
 The complete list of all changes is available on our Release History page.
 We do not foresee any major API changes occurring between this release and v5.0.0, but various minor improvements are planned.

 As of September 2016 we are no longer updating sundialsTB and have gotten reports of it being broken.
 As such, we have removed sundialsTB from the distribution until the development team has some cycles to spend updating it.
 We are optimistic that this will happen soon.
 The sundialsTB Matlab toolbox was included in releases of SUNDIALS v2.4.0-2.6.2, although it was not updated for the 2.6.x releases.